GoblinArchives/LiminalHorror/Game Design/All in one place.md

 - [Tips for adding interactivity to your digital publications](https://affinityspotlight.com/article/tips-for-adding-interactivity-to-your-digital-publications/?fbclid=IwAR23JilQaxht5L6I3E86vihJwhO9kOTYo0Nd7fZrbv2w0y55zbqFcQm-Gjg)
 - [Making Your Game Accessible Is Easy by Nate Lee](https://sessionprep.wordpress.com/2021/07/22/making-your-game-accessible-is-easy-i-promise-2/?fbclid=IwAR2sB_U2uZuWPGtgRyH37Ktj-5YHaQWQt1GJSOlhlRXDoLK4pm1cnwd37mE)
 - [How to make PDFs accessible](https://danielsell.blot.im/how-to-make-pdfs-accessible) by Daniel Sell is a short overview about why one should consider integrating additional formats into their repertoire.
+- [Colour Contrast Analyzer](https://www.tpgi.com/color-contrast-checker/) is a tool that allows one to easily determine the contrast ration of your work and optimize it to include text and visual elements that  are accessible for individuals with vision disabilities like color-blindness and low-vision impairments.

 ### ePub
 There are a lot of benefits to creating epub versions of games.
 Text only games are able to be used with screen readers, and have boosted accessibility functions (fonts, font sizes, margins).
 - [Using Markdown and Pandoc to Make RPG Documents for Free](https://lukegearing.blot.im/using-markdown-and-pandoc-to-make-rpg-documents-for-free) by Luke Gearing is a fantastic step by step guide on how to write in markdown and then publish the results in multiple formats (epub/html/pdf).
+- [Outputting multiple file formats with Pandoc](https://www.youtube.com/watch?v=K4-SmBgT4Uc&t=5s&ab_channel=LootTheRoom) by Loot the Room is a great 13 minute video that shows an adventure being written on a phone and being able to have multiple output methods.
 - [Accessible Publishing Best Practices: Guidelines for Common EPUB Issues in Plain Language](https://www.accessiblepublishing.ca/accessible-publishing-best-practices/) by the Canadian National Network for Equitable Library Service.
 This document lays out different variables to concider to support accessiblity in information design.
 The major points are to: add alt text, have clear information hierarchy, hyper-link with titles, and avoid complicated presentation.
 - [Sean Patrick Cain](https://twitter.com/seanpatrickcain/status/1427356978872033285) had the initial twitter thread that went over step by step how he created a ePub version of his game Long Haul 1983.
 - [Peter Eijk](https://twitter.com/JimmyShelter/status/1428439348417073159) created a followup thread to talk about how one can create accessible tables in ePubs using html.